jrosen48/utk-homepage/static/rosenberg-cv.knit.md

 ## Other Presentations

 \hangindent=2em
-^Gibbons, B., Bui, H., +Mann, M., +Longnecker, J., Dyer, E., & Rosenberg, J. M. (2021, January). *Insights on the current and preferred integration of computer science into K-8 education in Tennessee*.
+^Gibbons, B., Bui, H., \+Mann, M., \+Longnecker, J., Dyer, E., & Rosenberg, J. M. (2021, January). *Insights on the current and preferred integration of computer science into K-8 education in Tennessee*.
 Presentation at the 15th Annual Tennessee STEM Education Research Conference. https://www.pechakucha.com/presentations/insights-on-the-current-and-preferred-integration-of-computer-science-into-k-8-education-in-tennessee

 \hangindent=2em
-Rosenberg, J. M., +Sultana, O., +Mann, M., +Carter, B., +Kenner, N., & E+dwards, A. (2021, January). *How can K-12 science learners analyze data in creative and ambitious ways?
+Rosenberg, J. M., \+Sultana, O., \+Mann, M., \+Carter, B., \+Kenner, N., & \+Edwards, A. (2021, January). *How can K-12 science learners analyze data in creative and ambitious ways?
 Early findings from a design-based research project*.
 Presentation at the 15th Annual Tennessee STEM Education Research Conference.

 \hangindent=2em
 Rosenberg, J. M., Dyer, E. B., Anderson, D. J., & Fischer, C. (September, 2020). *If you’re happy and you know it, post a tweet?
 A study of the sentiment of posts to the #NGSSchat hashtag on Twitter*.
 Presentation at the AERA Satellite Conference on Educational Data Science, Stanford, CA.